 Although you can calibrate the rotator for optimum accuracy, you may find that it is quite accurate without calibrating.
 We have found the pots in all rotors tested to be quite accurate.
 Most of the time, what you might require is the Offset feature, because your rotor is off the same amount of degrees all the time.
-That problem is corrected with Offset, not Calibrate!
-To calibrate your RC1-G, first go into the Defaults menu and wipe out any and all modifications you have already entered.
+That problem is corrected with Offset, not Calibrate.

-If you desire to recalibrate your rotator, the RC1-G does this by the start and end of the potentiometer, or LEFT stop SOUTH and RIGHT stop.
-The RIGHT stop is 270 in overlap for Yaesu models.
-The LEFT stop is SOUTH is 180 for Yaesu models.
+If you desire to recalibrate your rotator, the RC1-Y does this by the start and end of the potentiometer, or LEFT stop or RIGHT stop.
+The RIGHT stop is 270 degrees in overlap for Yaesu models.